microsoft/FHIR-Converter/docs/how-to-guides/use-convert-web-apis.md

 In this how-to-guide, you learned how to use the FHIR converter APIs against the service endpoint setup in Azure, to be able to perform health data conversions.

-To monitor/troubleshoot your service, refer to the following documents:
+To monitor or troubleshoot your service, refer to the following documents:

 * [Monitor FHIR converter service](monitoring.md)
 * [Troubleshooting guide](troubleshoot.md)